 The reference (R) data is the data from the first session (day), consisting of the baseline reference (BLR), the mask reference of the first capture scenario (M1R), and the mask reference of the second capture scenario (M2R).
 The probe data (P) is the data of the second and third sessions (days) including the no-mask baseline probe (BLP), the mask probe of the first capture scenario (M1P), mask probe of the second capture scenario (M2P), and the combined probe data (M1P and M2P) noted as M12P.
 The first second of each video was neglected to avoid possible biases related to the subject interaction with the capture device.
 After the neglected one second, three seconds were considered.
 From these three seconds, 10 frames are extracted with a gap of 9 frames between each consecutive frame, knowing that all videos are captured at a frame rate of 30 frames per second.
 To enable the comparative evaluation of the synthetically added masks, the data is augmented with additional subsets that include the images with simulated masks.
 As synthetically masked references, simulated masks are added to the BLR images to create the simulated mask reference subset (SMR).
-For probes, the BLP subset is augmented with simulated masks as well to create simulated mask probes subset (SMP).
+For probes, the BLP subset is augmented with simulated masks as well to create a simulated mask probes subset (SMP).
 The details of adding the simulated masks are presented in Section \ref{sec:simulated_mask}.

-The total number of participant in the database is 48, in comparison to 24 in the first version of the database \cite{DBLP:conf/biosig/DamerGCBKK20}, the current version of the database was used to evaluate face recognition performance when faces are masked with real and simulated mask \cite{IETMask}, as well as evaluating novel solutions to enhance the performance of automatic masked face recognition \cite{DBLP:journals/corr/abs-2103-01716}.
+The total number of participants in the database is 48, in comparison to 24 in the first version of the database \cite{DBLP:conf/biosig/DamerGCBKK20}, the current version of the database was used to evaluate FR performance when faces are masked with real and simulated mask \cite{IETMask}, as well as evaluating novel solutions to enhance the performance of automatic masked FR \cite{DBLP:journals/corr/abs-2103-01716}.
 All subjects participated in all three required sessions.
 Table \ref{tab:DB} presents an overview of the database structure as a result of the number of participants, sessions, and extracted frames from each video.
 Figure \ref{fig:samples} shows samples of the database.